sorbet/sorbet/website/docs/procs.md

 ## Modifying the self type

-Many Ruby constructs accept a block argument in one context, but then execute it a different context entirely.
+Many Ruby constructs accept a block argument in one context, but then execute it in a different context entirely.
 This means that inside the block, certain methods will definitely exist that definitely don't exist immediately above the block.

 In particular, this is precisely how Sorbet's `sig` pattern works: